icemirrors18/Shifter/README.md

 Main.exe can be used to play the game on windows machines with no setup.
 To run from source, you must have Ruby 2.4.2 (https://www.ruby-lang.org/en/documentation/installation/) and the gosu gem (gem install gosu)

-Once requirement are installed, simply open the console and type "ruby main.rb"
+Once requirements are installed, simply open the console and type "ruby main.rb" in the base folder of Shifter

 The goal of the game is to pass through lines that are the same color as your ship, which increases your score and multiplier.
 If you hit a line of a different color than your ship, the game is over.